Dillan-Vassa/MyBlog/_posts/2025-07-18-Aurora-Forecast-Blog.md

 ---
 ## Introduction

-An aurora is natural vibrant light which glows in the sky.
-It is caused by electrically charged particles from the sun colliding with the gas mollecules in Earth's atmosphere.
+An aurora is a natural vibrant light which glows in the sky.
+It is caused by electrically charged particles from the sun colliding with the gas molecules in Earth's atmosphere.

-I wanted to create an aurora forecast tool using Python which would provide data on the liklihood of viewing and aurora at my location.
+I wanted to create an aurora forecast tool using Python which would provide data on the likelihood of viewing an aurora at my location.

-In order to collect data on the percentage of an aurora at a specified location, I used NOAA's (National Oceanic and Atmospheric Administration) 30 minute aurora Forecast.
+In order to collect data on the percentage of an aurora at a specified location, I used the NOAA's (National Oceanic and Atmospheric Administration) 30 minute aurora Forecast.
 This is powererd by the OVATION (Oval, Variation, Assessment, Tracking, Intensity, and Online Nowcasting) Prime model, which uses real-time data from satellites to estimate how much charged particle activity is hitting the Earth's atmosphere.
-The OVATION Prime model uses this data to calculate the probability as a percentage of observing an aurora at different locations around the World.
+The OVATION Prime model uses this data to calculate the probability as a percentage of observing an aurora at different locations around the world.

-When predicting the liklihood of an aurora, cloud cover is one important factor to consider.
+When predicting the likelihood of an aurora, cloud cover is one important factor to consider.
 Despite a high percentage of observing an aurora at a location, there may be too much cloud cover at that time, obscuring the view.

-As well as cloud cover, light intensity is another important factor.
-Again, despite a high percentage of an aurora, if the sun has not set, the aurora may become difficult to view or not visible at all.
-This is why I collected data on the time of dusk, to ensure that it is dark enough to view an aurora.
+Light intensity is another important factor.
+If the sun has not set, the aurora may become difficult to view or may not be visible at all.
+This is why I have collected data on the time of dusk (the end of twilight), to ensure that it is dark enough to view an aurora.

-Once considering these factors, I created a Python script which fetches aurora data of a specific location.
-It collects cloud cover data, the time of dusk at the location, and the percentage of observing an aurora.
+Having considered these factors, I created a Python script which fetches aurora data of a specific location.
+It collects cloud cover data, the time of dusk, and the percentage of observing an aurora at the location.
 I then containerised my script using Docker and scheduled it to run on my Raspberry Pi every day at a certain time using `cron`.
-Once it has collected all the data, it sends me an email containing all necessary information.
+Once it has collected all the data, it sends me an email containing all the necessary information.

-Note that I used SMTP2GO for sending emails as this website allows emails to be sent without charge and it also has a Python API allowing my to send emails easily using Python.
+Note that I used SMTP2GO for sending emails, as this website allows emails to be sent free of charge and it also has a Python API allowing me to send emails easily using Python.

 ### Project Goals